-Dr. Wood is deeply invested in understanding how the stories people tell themselves--through drama, film, performance, and history--affect human behavior and thought.
-His research focuses on cross-cultural avant-garde, cognitive science, popular culture, and gender within the US, Europe, and Japan during the 20th and 21st centuries.
-He has presented work on the shared corporeal topography of Butoh dance and live zombie performances and the cognitive effects of certain kinds of dramatic language and his publications include works on gender representation in theatre (Into the Woods) and film (Aliens), as well as performance and book reviews.
+Dr. Wood is deeply invested in understanding how the stories people tell themselves–through drama, film, performance, and history–affect human behavior and thought.
+Their research focuses on cross-cultural avant-garde, cognitive science, popular culture, and gender within the US, Europe, and Japan during the 20th and 21st centuries.
+They have presented work on the shared corporeal topography of Butoh dance and live zombie performances and the cognitive effects of certain kinds of dramatic language and their publications include works on gender representation in theatre (Into the Woods) and film (Aliens), as well as performance and book reviews.

 Roxie Thomas Clayton - Adjunct Professor of Dance